Why do the words not come out as they sound in my head?

 You’re really excited about expressing your thoughts!

 Then the words don't come out as you thought them!

 Now here you are at the meeting, you open your mouth, words come out, but you’re looking at blank faces.
 Nobody seems to understand what you’ve just said.

 Five minutes later, Daria says the same thing and gets all the credit!

 Or: You’re conveying your message, but it’s coming out all Speedy Gonzalez or too high pitched.
-It’s not perceived as credible, and people have a hard time processing what you’re saying.
+It’s not perceived as confident or credible, and people have a hard time processing what you’re saying.
 That’s not going to get you where you need to go!

 You have crystallized ideas in your mind, but getting them out is challenging.
 How can this be?!